 JG: We worked on a project for a major hotel chain; they had 400,000 images that had been hand-cut and resized over the years, and they were moving to a responsive design.
 So, if they had three responsive image breakpoints, they would have 1.2 million images.
 If they also supported 2x images, that would be 2.4 million images.

 They were fortunate that they had all of the source files, but they were in a media management system that was disconnected from the content management system.
 So the process of moving to responsive design was complicated by the fact that they had to do a lot of work on those images before they could transition.
 We spent a lot of time auditing their responsive image useage and deciding which images needed resolution switching and which didn’t.
-We had to determine when we could automate, and when we needed to have people manually manipulate things.
+We had to determine when we could automate, and when we needed to have people manually transform things.

 This was before there was a responsive images standard, before